Literary-Insights/blog/src/content/blog/The Toxic World of Tess Holliday and Fat Activism.txt-1.md

 ---
-title: DEEP SUMMARY - The Toxic World of Tess Holliday and Fat Activism
+title: The Toxic World of Tess Holliday and Fat Activism
-slug: deep-summary-the-toxic-world-of-tess-holliday-and-fat-activism
+slug: the-toxic-world-of-tess-holliday-and-fat-activism
 tags:
   - book-summary
 excerpt: ""